habibanalytics/Towards-Data-Science/Months/Month 1.md

 ### Goal 4
 Complete the [Basic Statistics Course](https://www.coursera.org/learn/basic-statistics/).

+### Goal 5
+I also want to try out [codesignal-arcade](https://app.codesignal.com/arcade) by the end of this month idk if i can finish it or not but it has a lot of prgrams so I'll try out for two months.

+### Goal 6
+Not much of a goal for the first month.
+There are some other couurses from coursera that i also want to try out regarding python.
+So Let's just keep it like this that if i can i will complete them in the first month.

+### My Focus in the first month
-The main focus in the first month would be Mostly on python and statistics.
+The main focus in the first month would be Mostly on **python** and **statistics**.
 Since I had a lot of time with me so I also enrolled in the Machine Learning course by Andrew NG on Coursera as well.

+Since I am from a programming background so I was familiar with fundamentals of programming and also I did some programming on hackerrank in the past So for me, completing a specialization of programming in a month is not a problem so for those people who don't know programming at all should give it at least 2 months.
+The problem for me is that I want to get a good grip on python so i want to solve a lot of programs Instead of learning the concepts.

 I cannot complete the machine learning course in the first month so the target is to complete it in two months.
 I asked my friends who already completed the machine learning course about the prerequisites of the course.
 They  suggested to me that I don't have to be very good in statistics in order to start this course so that's why I also enrolled in the Machine Learning course.